 I think we’ve all made the mistake of blocking off times too close together.
-We end up rushing through the day from teaching our first grader math to frantically trying to get dinner on the table.
+We end up rushing through the day from teaching our first graders math to frantically trying to get dinner on the table.

 Add margin to your day.
-Plan for a few extra minutes to deal with crisis.
+Plan for a few extra minutes to deal with the crisis.
 After all the baby’s diaper may explode in the middle of a read-aloud.
 The mechanic may call, a child may be in tears over a math problem they can’t solve, breakfast may burn.

 Last Thoughts on a Classical Education Homeschool Schedule

-Remember the schedule is simply to give you a practical idea of how your day will flow.
+Remember the daily homeschool schedule is simply to give you a practical idea of how your day will flow.
 If you loathe schedules and hate routines, remove the time column after you’ve created the schedule.
 There’s no reason to be tied to a structured time schedule.

-Before you decide that’s it’s hopeless, give your new schedule or routine a couple weeks.
+Before you decide that’s it’s hopeless, give your new schedule or routine a couple of weeks.
 You and your kids will need a few days to get used to the new routine before it will flow smoothly.
-However you should find that your life is much more peaceful now that everything has a scheduled time.
+However, you should find that your life is much more peaceful now that everything has a scheduled time.